deannellis/dice-roller/README.md

 # Dice Roller Applet
-Dice Roller is a virtual set of polyhedral dice
+A virtual set of polyhedral dice